 Today we will talk about air stability and most importantly - how and why to distinguish stable and unstable atmospheric stratification.

-In stable air, there is no turbulence, but there are fogs, drizzles, and smog from air pollution in cities.
+In stable air there is no turbulence, but there are fogs, drizzle and smog from air pollution in cities.

 Although instability is associated with a large number of different incidents, warm upward flows in such air provide good conditions for soaring - particularly for paragliding.
 Stable air is more suitable for powered paragliding.

 How do you tell stable days from unstable ones?

 Signs of stability: